To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 A car warranty is a form of insurance for a vehicle’s owner, supplied by the car manufacturer or a third party, which provides protection against defects and errors in the construction of your vehicle.
 Having this warranty may help you to save on substantial costs in the event your car suffers a fault or mechanical issue.

-It’s important to remember that a car warranty is not the same as car insurance.
+It’s important to remember that neither a manufacturer’s nor an extended warranty is the same as car insurance.
 Warranties will not cover any cosmetic damage caused by an accident, for example – and, essentially, warranties are an add-on rather than being a legal requirement.

 How does a car warranty work when buying a new car?